John Muir's Birthplace

 - the museum is free to enter although there may be a small charge for some events or activities - donations are welcome

 How to find us

-- On foot: we are the official end of the John Muir Way and welcomes walkers.
+- on foot: we are the official end of the John Muir Way and welcome walkers